MicrosoftDocs/memdocs/memdocs/intune/user-help/what-happens-when-you-create-a-work-profile-android.md

 ### Work profile in app drawer
-The following images show how the work profile appears in the app drawer on common Android devices.
+The following examples show how the work profile appears in the app drawer.

 Surface Duo (Android 10)